 TelePractice and stuttering

 An exciting development of stuttering treatment is telepractice.
-In telepractice consultations, the Lidcombe and Camperdown Programs are delivered by webcam internet or phone.
+In telepractice consultations, the Lidcombe and Camperdown Programs are delivered by webcam internet.
 Not only can treatment be accessed without leaving home or work, but also it has been shown to be effective (Carey et al, 2010, 2012, 2014).

 Clients report many advantages to telepractice treatment: